geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 customElements.define('missions-list', MissionsList);
 ```

 We are going to use Redux to update our list of missions whenever save is clicked in the form component.
 If you are using the PWA Starter Kit, then you already have all of the Redux plumbing set up for you.
-If not, you can follow [this tutorial](https://vaadin.com/tutorials/lit-element/state-management-with-redux) to help you set it up.
+If you started from scratch, follow [this tutorial](https://vaadin.com/tutorials/lit-element/state-management-with-redux) to help you set it up.
 The following is the first version of our reducer:

 ```js
 import { MISSIONS_UPDATED } from "../actions/missions-updated.action";